 This form of insurance pays a lump sum upon admittance of a claim for certain prescribed medical conditions.
 Some of the conditions that are covered are as follows heart attack, paralysis, severe burns, blindness to name but a few.
 These conditions vary between insurance providers under their policies.
 Again certain additional benefits such as optional death cover can be attached to certain policies.

-© 2019 Vizion Financial Planning unless otherwise stated.
+© 2019 Strategic Financial Solutions Pty Ltd unless otherwise stated.